bookofproofs/bookofproofs.github.io/_sources/history/19th-century/tait.md

 * Tait saw that using quaternions he could express the fluid velocity as a "vector function".
 * It was the physical insight which Hamilton's quaternion differential calculus then gave which impressed Tait and he began to work hard developing a physical theory.
 * (The matter which more immediately suggested this to me was a paper by Helmholtz in Crelle's Journal (Vol.
-* If Tait's friendship with Hamilton was to prove important for his future research, then other friendships which Tait formed were important in his family life.
-* Two of his friends at Peterhouse were sons of the Rev James Porter and through them Tait met their sister, Margaret Archer Porter, whom he married in Belfast on 13 October 1857.
 * The Chair of Natural Philosophy at the University of Edinburgh became vacant in 1859, J D Forbes having moved to the University of St Andrews.
 * Tait was a candidate for the chair but so was Maxwell who had been forced to seek another post when Marischal College and King's College in Aberdeen combined.
 * Routh, who had been First Wrangler at Cambridge in Maxwell's year, was also a candidate but the real competition was always going to be between Tait and Maxwell.